JohnCAdrian/bentobox-feature-section/README.md

 If you need help or have any questions, feel free to [join our community](https://github.com/orgs/devchallenges-io/discussions) and ask for support.

 ## Overview
-This project is a responsive FAQ web page built as part of the devChallenges.io Simple FAQ challenge.
+This project is a responsive bentobox feature section web page built as part of the devChallenges.io bentobox feature section challenge.

 ![Desktop_1350px](https://github.com/user-attachments/assets/86c82953-0e3e-4795-ac53-77d4ba64481a)